elotroalex/chiens/_texts/translation.md

 - {:.sp} The Crowd.

-- A curse; a curse.
+- A curse, a curse.

 - {:.sp} Toussaint.